ZedTek/toggle-base/README.md

 Just open a second terminal window, and follow the start instructions.

+### THANKS FOR USING TOGGLE!

-| (c) ZedTek 2021
+(c) ZedTek 2021

-| No offense to religious people who may or may not be named Janet.
+No offense to religious people who may or may not be named Janet.

-| We are not affiliated with the Raspberry Pi Foundation, and reference to their hardware was not sponsored in any way.
+We are not affiliated with the Raspberry Pi Foundation, and reference to their hardware was not sponsored in any way.